Meet The Wildes – FOlkestone Families

 “On the rare occasion when I’m not in work and the children are in school, we really like to start the day with breakfast in Folkestone.
-We’ve sampled the vegan breakfasts at PEK and at Beano’s so far and both were delicious.
+We’ve written a blog about the best vegan restaurants in Folkestone, there’s quite a lot of delicious food out there!
 We find that we chat best when walking, so we tend to walk along the coast to Sandgate with the baby asleep in the buggy and enjoy a bit of window-shopping and a cappuccino when we arrive, before walking back.
 It’s a treat to explore the area – there are so many beautiful roads and unexpected pieces of art to admire!”

 Thriving at school

 “The five-year-olds are enrolled in school and the three-year-olds are in nursery and both are thriving!
 We’ve been pleased and impressed both with the extent of their education and how well their teachers nurture them.
 They run into their respective establishments with enthusiasm of a morning and quote their teachers constantly.
 We feel very lucky that they are benefiting from such excellent care.